 And from the conclusion of the full text:

-Among fee-for-service elderly Medicare beneficiaries, there was —a period with substantial reductions in readmissions.
+Among fee-for-service elderly Medicare beneficiaries, there was no evidence for an increase in in-hospital or postdischarge mortality associated with either the HRRP announcement or implementation—a period with substantial reductions in readmissions.
 The improvement in readmission was therefore not associated with any increase in in-hospital or 30-day postdischarge mortality.

 Again, putting on my layperson’s hat, I can’t tell whether the JAMA study says that HRRP increased mortality or not (or whether I should choose to come down with pneumonia or have a heart attack).
 Other authorities, including JAMA editors, say it does.
 From the Cardiovascular Research Institute:

 The Hospital Readmissions Reduction Program (HRRP), enacted by the 2010 Affordable Care Act, appears to have led to an increase in deaths within 30 days of discharge in Medicare beneficiaries hospitalized for heart failure or pneumonia, leading researchers to conclude that more investigation is needed into the possibility that the program has had unintended negative consequences.

 However, there was no such pattern seen in patients who had been hospitalized for acute MI.

 “Though postdischarge deaths for patients with heart failure were increasing in the years prior to the HRRP, this trend accelerated after the program was established,” said Rishi K. Wadhera, MD (Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, Boston, MA), first author of the new report.
 “In addition, death rates following a pneumonia hospitalization were stable before the HRRP, but increased after the program began.”